cobalthq/cobalt-product-public-docs/content/en/Platform Deep Dive/Collaboration/Organization/manage-users.md

 ### Remove a User from All Pentests

-As an _Organization Owner_, you can remove a _Pentest Team Member_—who doesn't belong to the organization—from all pentests they collaborate on.
+As an Organization Owner, you can remove a Pentest Team Member—who doesn't belong to the organization—from all pentests they collaborate on.

 1. In the Cobalt app, select your organization in the upper-left corner of the screen.
 1. Navigate to the **People** page > **Pentest Collaborators**.
-1. For the _Team Member_ you want to remove, select the three-dot icon > **Remove User**, and select **Yes** in the overlay to confirm.
+1. For the Team Member you want to remove, select the three-dot icon > **Remove User**, and select **Yes** in the overlay to confirm.

 ![Remove a Pentest Team Member from all pentests](/deepdive/RemoveCollaboratorFromAllPentests.png "Add a Pentest Team Member from all pentests")

-To view the pentests a _Pentest Team Member_ collaborates on, select the link under **Pentests**.
+To view the pentests a Pentest Team Member collaborates on, select the link under **Pentests**.
 From here, you can navigate to the pentest page.